V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR3 Fancy Picture](../img/lr3/LR3 (40).jpg){: loading=lazy width="400"}

  * Insert the Y drive.
 It goes in with a 90 degree twist.
-Should be plenty of room just.
+Should be plenty of room when XZ plate is moved aside, just.
+Caution: XZ plate doubles as a finger guillotine as the assembly weight increases throughout the build.
  * Make sure the endstop wires are free moving.
  * Snug the screws.